cassiezy/Coupon-Usage-Prediction/README.md

 # Coupon Usage Prediction
-### Python sklearn: Predict whether customers will use the coupo next month.
+### Python sklearn: Find out whom to send the coupon by predicting whether customers will use the coupon next month.

 ### Import packages
 ```Python